padmashreeshetty123/student_database_management_system/README.md

 # student database management system

-A basic crud app using php and MySQL
+A basic crud app using core php and MySQL